I fell asleep in class. Mother McCarthy called my name to write a proverb on the chalkboard:

 if you strike him with a rod, he will not die.
 [Proverbs 23:14]

-I’ve avoided chalkboards since a boy scraped one with his braces in grade school, which sent electric shocks through my skull.
+I’d avoided chalkboards.
+A boy once scraped one with his braces in elementary school.
+It sent electric shocks through my skull.

 “No,” I said.

 “Defy me again, and you will see me after class.”

 She forced me to write that proverb repeatedly on the chalkboard after class.
 I can still hear the screeching of the chalkboard.
 I can still feel the scratchy chalk in my hands.